-The Mount C of E Primary School recognises that children are vulnerable to and capable of abusing their peers.
+Selston C of E Infant and Nursery School and All Saints C of E Infant and Nursery School recognise that children are vulnerable to and capable of abusing their peers.
 We take such abuse as seriously as abuse perpetrated by an adult.
 This includes verbal as well as physical abuse.
 Child on child abuse will not be tolerated or passed off as part of "banter" or "growing up".